ai-gardeners/7-pillars-of-ai-development/README.md

-# 7 Pillars of AI Development
+# 7 Pillars of AI Engineering
 ## White Paper

 The design of principles we discuss rests on passionate engineering discipline leading us to a beautiful future.